Certification in Incredible Years® Programs

 - Helping Preschool Children with Autism Program Group Leader Certification

 Group leaders come from many disciplines, including counseling, social work, psychology, psychiatry, nursing, and education.
 It is recommended that potential Group Leaders have prior training in child development, and cognitive social learning theory.
 They should have experience with young children (two years experience minimum), parenting skills, and family interactions.
 Group leaders should possess excellent interpersonal skills, leadership skills, and have had involvement with group activities and an awareness of group dynamics.

 To achieve positive outcomes similar to those reported in the published studies, group leaders should attend an authorized training from one of our certified Incredible Years® mentors or trainers, as well as undergo the Incredible Years® certification process.

 Trainings are offered regularly in Seattle.
 Our certified Incredible Years® trainers can provide on-site training in your community upon request.
 This is a small group training, no more than 25 participants, to give leaders a detailed introduction to the content and process of leading the groups, with role playing and troubleshooting difficult issues.

 Attending a workshop by an Incredible Years® certified mentor or trainer to become a group leader is the first step in becoming a certified group leader.
 See the Certification Road Map at the top of the page.

-As a group leader, conduct at least two complete sets of the program and send in a DVD session for review by a certified Incredible Years® Trainer.
-Send the following items with your DVD:
+As a group leader, conduct at least two complete sets of the program and send in a recorded session for review by a certified Incredible Years® Trainer.
+Send the following items with your video recording:

 - Application for Certification form.

-- Letter describing your experience and reason for wanting to become certified.
+- Letter describing your session and population served.